District-scale surface temperatures generated from high-resolution longitudinal thermal infrared images: Usage Notes

 \subsection{Potential applications}

 The thermal images provide surface temperatures of urban elements such as buildings, roads, and vegetation.
 Some example applications of surface temperature data are urban heat island analysis \cite{https://doi.org/10.48550/arxiv.2210.11663,weng2018urban}, urban energy monitoring \cite{yang2021urban}, and building thermal performance monitoring \cite{balaras2002infrared, kylili2014infrared, https://doi.org/10.48550/arxiv.2211.09288}.
 A detailed application of urban observatory is available in Dobler's work \cite{dobler2021urban}.
-Thermal images collected by the observatory can provide high-resolution data to study dynamic interactions in buildings at the district scale, which is much smaller compared to the city scale captured by satellite thermal image data, which are used frequently in relevant fields.
+Thermal images collected by the observatory can provide high-resolution data to study dynamic interactions in buildings at the district scale, much smaller than the city scale captured by satellite thermal image data, which are used frequently in relevant fields.
 Further studies of the thermal properties of non-residential buildings can be conducted and compared with those estimated at the city scale.
-The image data may also be subjected to digital image processing techniques in addition to statistical analysis.
-While the dataset supplied here is appropriate for the majority of applications, there is still a potential for improvement with regard to the accuracy of the surface temperature measurements.
-Discussions regarding the data and new approaches to accessing the data are welcomed.
+The image data also lends itself to several digital image processing techniques, including edge detection, image enhancement, segmentation, and statistical analysis.
+For instance, edge detection could help discern different elements within the urban environment, such as buildings, vegetation, and transportation infrastructure.
+Image enhancement techniques could enhance the visibility of thermal patterns, and segmentation could be used to isolate areas of interest.
+The dataset provided here is well-suited for various applications, especially those involving urban heat island effects, building energy efficiency studies, and urban microclimate analysis.
+However, there remains potential for improving the accuracy of surface temperature measurements.
+Discussions about the data and innovative approaches to its interpretation and application are welcomed.